 Fraser has since doubled down on his message box, again

 without in fact making the case and again without addressing

 housing affordability and additional pressures on health

 Nor is Fraser, with his boosterism, alone.

 NDP leader Jagmeet Singh, in that 2017 Vancouver NDP

-leadership debate I mentioned, said exactly the same thing,
+leadership debate I mentioned, naively claimed the same